A6: Main page

 There should be no expectation of a Personal Promotion just because you have reached the top of your pay band, or are a long-serving member of staff, or have a particular track record of outputs.

 Your local establishment (i.e. Institute or Swindon office) has a statement of local guidance regarding their use of the Personal Promotion scheme and how it fits into other available career progression opportunities.

-The Personal Promotion Scheme aims to recognise and reward those staff who develop their role, for the benefit of the organisation, to a higher level through their experience, expertise and application of a particular set of personal skills.
+The Personal Promotion Scheme aims to recognise and reward those staff who through their experience and expertise, develop their role to a higher level and contribute at a level above that of their current role, for the benefit of the organisation.

-In essence, Personal Promotion seeks to recognise that the post-holder has enhanced their job by their own efforts and is contributing at a level that consistently exceeds that expected at that Band.
-A yardstick by which suitability for Personal Promotion can be judged is that the individual's contribution and value to the organisation is such that it would be necessary to recruit at the higher grade if the organisation wished to secure an equivalent level of impact and contribution.
+Normally, the individual's contribution and value to the organisation is such that it would be necessary to recruit at the higher grade if the organisation wishes to secure an equivalent level of impact and contribution.

-When a Personal Promotion is awarded, it is made, as the name suggests, on a personal basis.
-However, personal promotion is awarded to individuals on a substantive basis - they are seen as fully meeting the requirements of the higher band with the expectation that they will sustain this level of performance.
+When a Personal Promotion is awarded, it is made on a personal but substantive basis.
+Individuals will be working at the requirements of the higher band with the expectation that they will sustain this level of performance.
 For this reason, individuals will be expected to show that they have the overall requirements and adaptability expected at the higher level.